Y Combinator’s new batch features its largest group of Indian startups – TechCrunch

 BimaPe helps users better understand their policies, and make informed decisions about whether those policies are right for them.
 The startup, leveraging New Delhi’s new regulations, is using a government issued ID card to fetch insurance policies.

-Codingal is an online, after school program K-12 students in India to learn computer science.
+Codingal is an online, after-school program for K-12 students in India to learn computer science.
 There are roughly 270 million K-12 students in the country.

 Unschool provides professional education for college students in India.
 The founders say, “As former leaders in youth-run organisations with 3,000 members and edtech startups in India, we saw how colleges are not preparing students for the real world.”